haha-lisa/CreativeSynth/README.md

 # CreativeSynth: Creative Blending and Synthesis of Visual Arts based on Multimodal Diffusion

-This is the official PyTorch implementation of the paper [paper](https://arxiv.org/pdf/2401.15636).
+This is the official PyTorch implementation of the [paper](https://arxiv.org/pdf/2401.14066).
 For more information see the [project page](https://haha-lisa.github.io/creativesynth.github.io/).